plone/training/docs/voltohandson/eventlistingtemplate.md

   );
 };

-export default injectLazyLibs(["moment"])(eventTemplate);
+export default eventTemplate;
 ```

-Note that the `moment` js is loaded into the component to properly format the dates of the events.
+Note that the `moment` js is imported into the component to properly format the dates of the events.

 To finish the styling, now paste the provided CSS to your `custom.overrides`: